Last call for early-stage founders to exhibit at Disrupt 2020 – TechCrunch

 A Disrupt Digital Startup Alley Package is one of the most cost-effective ways to create brand awareness, attract new customers, catch the eyes of eager investors and garner invaluable media coverage.
 And this year, you don’t even have to get off the couch.

 What the heck are you waiting for?
-Buy your Digital Startup Alley Package today before11:59 p.m.
+Buy your Digital Startup Alley Package today before 11:59 p.m.
 (PT).

 Let’s review what it means to exhibit in Startup Alley.
 The price — which covers three people from your company — includes everything in the Digital Pass Pro pass plus TechCrunch creates a deck with information about all exhibiting startups and makes it available exclusively to investors attending Disrupt 2020.

 In a classic but-wait-there’s-more moment, you’ll have access to content we created exclusively for exhibitors.
-We recorded these events, which aired live in July and August, and you can access them anytime on-demand after you register for your exhibitor pass.
+We recorded these events, which aired live in July and August, and you can access them anytime on-demand after you register for your exhibitor pass:

 - The Dos and Don’ts of Working with the Press